The Application Process and Pre-Departure

 I do not speak a second language.
 Will I still be able to study abroad?

 Yes, many of our programs do not require you to speak a second language fluently.
-For example, you can complete all of your coursework in Austria, Brazil, China, Germany, Japan, Poland, South Korea, and Spain in English.
+For example, you can complete all of your coursework in Austria, Brazil, China, Finland, Germany, Japan, South Korea, and Spain in English.

 Who can provide letters of recommendation for me?